ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 The second assumption is that source files and object files are on the same computer, so comparing their timestamps returns meaningful information because their timestamps were both set by the same clock.

 While T-SQL source files are stored in the file system, SQL Server object files are stored in a database on a server.
 The database may be on a different computer, and might even be in a different time zone.
-Comparing the timestamps of two entities from different computers will always have a margin of error.
+Comparing two files' timestamps set by different computer clocks will always have a margin of error.

 This means a traditional make utility can't deal with how SQL Server does things, so I wrote this little "make" algorithm.

-##LIMITED SCOPE
+## LIMITED SCOPE

 SQL Server has a few quirks.
 Therefore, this make algorithm has several limitations.

-###COMPILE-TIME DEPENDENCIES ON USER-DEFINED TYPES
+### COMPILE-TIME DEPENDENCIES ON USER-DEFINED TYPES

-There are all kinds of problems with user-defined types in SQL Server.
+There are all kinds of problems with compiling user-defined types in SQL Server.

 Broadly speaking, SQL Server places compilable T-SQL CREATE statements into two categories: user-defined types ("types") and everything else ("objects").